beau-seidon/TinyMIDI2CV/README.md

 # goMIDI2CV
 This is a backup of the DIY Good Ol’ MIDI to CV project by Jan Ostman.
 See main branch for the updated version.
-This circuit can be embedded in other projects, or built standalone, like as a eurorack module.

 ### Programming